jeffrey-vlokhoven/leaf-classification-cnn/README.md

 ## Overview

 This repository presents a **deep learning pipeline** for classifying healthy and diseased plant leaves.
-The project aims to optimize disease detection to prevent agricultural losses and improve quality of life.
+Additionally, this project also aims to optimize disease detection to prevent agricultural losses and improve quality of life.

 We implement and compare:
 - A **Custom CNN** designed from scratch.
 - **Transfer Learning models:** ResNet50 and EfficientNetB0